2022: Empowering the Next Generation of Israeli Leaders

 2021: Building Community for Israel’s Newest Young Leaders

-It is with great pride that IAJF Young Leadership will dedicate its second annual campaign to providing Shabbat dinners for lone soldiers in Israel.
+IAJF Young Leadership dedicated its second annual campaign to providing Shabbat dinners for lone soldiers in Israel.
 Hosted by Nefesh B’Nefesh, Friday Night Shabbat dinners offer IDF lone soldiers an English-friendly, welcoming environment to help them feel connected and build community.
+IAJF-YL is proud that this campaign raised $40,000 for this important cause.

 Nefesh B’Nefesh is a non-profit that provides support and networking for immigrants to ensure successful integration into life as productive Israeli citizens.
 Their Lone Soldier Program (LSP) acts as the address for every lone soldier in Israel before, during, and after their service in the IDF, providing resources, emotional and professional support, and guidance for successful service and acclimation to life in Israel.
 Nefesh B’Nefesh has seen needs increase during the COVID-19 pandemic, as lone soldiers have been particularly vulnerable in a year of lockdowns, quarantine, and illness.